billgraham5/srv6-lab/README.md

 # SRv6 TOI

-This topology is built on Containerlabs and is intended to be an introduction to SRv6.
+This topology is built on Containerlabs and is intended to be a time efficient way to learn about SRv6.
 The following documentation will guide you on the implementation:

 - Implementing Containerlabs for XRd and SONiC (todo)
 - Containerlabs CLI Cheat Sheet